 The Gellert Bath and Spa, is a gorgeous art nouveau hotel and thermal spa, perfect for spending a wintery day relaxing in the warmth.
 We braved the snow and ice to walk the 2 blocks from our apartment to the Kalvin Ter metro station which delivered us under the river where we popped up in no time at all, right at the front door.

 The Gellert was absolutely amazing; huge cupolas decorated with stained glass, floral plaster decorations adorning the walls, and the various thermal baths were surrounded by ornate carved columns.
 We opted for the 36 degree celsius pool first, a semicircular affair which was constantly refilled by a couple of stone lion faucets.
 After that we wandered off to the 42 degree celsius pool, which was absolutely glorious.
 There really was something marvellously decadent about lying back in an opulent, highly heated thermal bath, whilst snow and ice were piling up outside.

 Next was an hour long massage, a very pleasant treat indeed when travelling and boy did they give us a pummelling.
 All those travel kinks were well worked out.
 Cath felt that the weather was perfectly balmy at 2C, a huge change from -8C, as it had been in the early morning and went sans beanie and scarf for the quick return metro trip and we arrived at our lunch venue, the Cafe Intenzo, which did not disappoint.

-We finished off our meal with a non traditional dessert, Baileys with ice cream, Cath being somewhat of a Baileys fan before escaping the cold in our cosy apartment just around the corner and the rest, well let’s just say it’s a need to know basis.
+We finished off our meal with a non traditional dessert, Baileys with ice cream, Cath being somewhat of a Baileys fan, before escaping the cold in our cosy Airbnb apartment just around the corner and the rest, well let’s just say it’s a need to know basis.

 Cafe Intenzo was not the cheapest lunch but who goes cheap on their wedding anniversary?